 Motivation.
-Packet scheduling (Meiners and Torng, 2007) is one of the fundamental problems in computer networks.
-As packets arrive, the sender (or scheduler) needs to continuously make scheduling decisions, without knowledge of future packet arrivals, and typically the objective is to maximize the throughput of the link or to achieve stability.
-Therefore, this problem is many times treated as an online scheduling problem (Awerbuch et al., 1992; Pruhs et al., 2007) and competitive analysis (Ajtai et al., 1994; Sleator and Tarjan, 1985) is used to evaluate the performance of proposed solutions: the worst-case performance of an online algorithm is compared with the performance of an offline optimal algorithm that has a priori knowledge of the problem's input.
+Packet scheduling [7] is one of the most fundamental problems in computer networks.
+As packets arrive, the sender (or scheduler) needs to continuously make scheduling decisions.
+Typically, the objective is to maximize the throughput of the link or to achieve stability.
+Furthermore, the sender needs to take decisions without knowledge of future packet arrivals.
+Therefore, many times this problem is treated as an online scheduling problem [3, 10] and competitive analysis [1, 13] is used to evaluate the performance of proposed solutions: the worst-case performance of an online algorithm is compared with the performance of an offline optimal algorithm that has a priori knowledge of the problem's input.

 In this work we focus on online packet scheduling over unreliable links, where packets transmitted over the link might be corrupted by bit errors.
-Such errors may, for example, be caused by an increased noise level or transient interference on the link, that in the worst case could be caused by a malicious entity or an attacker.
-In the case of an error the affected packets must be retransmitted.
-To investigate the impact of such errors on the scheduling problem under study and provide provable guarantees, considering the worst case occurrence of errors; errors are caused by an omniscient and adaptive adversary (Richa et al., 2012).
-The adversary has full knowledge of the protocol and its history, and it uses this knowledge to decide whether it will cause errors on the packets transmitted in the link at a certain time or not.
-Within this general framework, the packet arrival is continuous and can either be controlled by the adversary or be stochastic.
+Such errors may, for example, be caused by an increased noise level or transient interference on the link, that in the worst case could be caused by a malicious entity or an